frectonz/katarogu/README.md

 ## Features

-- users can see list of channels from the catalog
+- users can see channels from the catalog
 - users can add new channels to the catalog
 - the channels can be tagged with categories